CodeFunction/MouseNotificationWDA/README.md

 ## To update application ###

-A) Just build the project and if using from location in project dir then close and start application again or replace MouseNotificationWDA.exe and used location.
+A) Just build the project and if using from location in project dir then close and start application again or replace MouseNotificationWDA.exe at used location.

 B) If a new version is available, just exit application, replace MouseNotificationWDA.exe, and then start it.